 This session focuses on the treatment of adult patients with previously diagnosed asthma that present to the Emergency Department with an acute episode of breathlessness.

 These guidelines are evidence based.
-The 2016 guidelines update forms the basis for the recommendations made in this session.
+The July 2019 guideline update forms the basis for the recommendations made in this session.
 Although childhood asthma is not considered further in this session, adult guidelines for acute asthma are appropriate for use on children aged over 12 years old.

 Basic science and pathophysiology